 For applicants from India, the wait time is especially extreme.
 The backlog has caused delays for both workers in the EB-2 and EB-3 categories, which are for individuals with advanced degrees or a bachelor’s degree, respectively.
 The Cato Institute estimates that for new applicants in these categories, the wait can be as long as 134 years.

-To put this in perspective, this backlog means that many workers could never receive their green cards, as 424,000 applicants are estimated to die while waiting for their turn.
+To put this in perspective, this backlog means that many workers may never receive their green cards, as an estimated 424,000 applicants will die while waiting for their turn.

 While the Indian worker backlog is the largest by far, other countries are also contributing to the overall delay.
 Nearly 250,000 cases come from China (14% of the total backlog), while the Northern Triangle countries of El Salvador, Honduras, and Guatemala add about 10%, mostly in the EB-4 category for special immigrants such as Afghan and Iraqi interpreters.